-Forced Power Cycles Every 24 Hours: The micro-controller will force a power cycle of the 9523 board every 24 hours.
+Forced Power Cycles Every 24 Hours: The microcontroller forces a power cycle of the 9523 board every 24 hours.
 Power cycle will not happen during a data/voice call.
 This can be enabled or disabled with the ^MPTFP command.

-13.0 MOUNTING RECOMMENDATIONS
+11 MOUNTING RECOMMENDATIONS

-The A3LA-RG has four features on its bottom surface that can aid in its mounting (see Appendix J).
-These four features are pre-drilled at a minimum depth of 0.25 inch to accept 6-32 thread type.
+The A3LA-RG has four features on its bottom surface that can aid in its mounting (see Appendix L: Mechanical Drawing).
+These four features are predrilled at a minimum depth of 0.25 inch to accept 6-32 thread type.

-14.0 TECHNICAL SUPPORT
+12 TECHNICAL SUPPORT

-FOR TECHNICAL SUPPORT, PLEASE CONTACT US AT

-Phone: 703-392-1136 FAX: 703-392-6795 E-mail: contact@nalresearch.com
+For technical support, please contact us at:

+Phone: 703-392-1136, x203

+Fax: 703-392-6795

+Email: contact@nalresearch.com

-Technical documents are also available to download on NAL Research's website www.nalresearch.com
+Technical documents are also available to download on NAL Research's website www.nalresearch.com in the Support > Documentation & Downloads section.